EliasVal/ITAConverter/README.md

 > Yes.
 They're located in `chars.json`.
 4. What can I do with the App/Source Code?
 > as the `LICENSE` suggets, basically anything.
 Just don't claim it as yours, and if you do modify it, keep it open source.
+5. What is that app icon?
+> Didn't know what icon to give it and I didn't really want it to have the default Electron icon, so I used my Discord Profile Picture :D